12 Days

 - Networking

-This event is free to attend to both members & non-members
+This event is free to attend for both ITI members and non-members.

 Places are limited and will be given on a first come, first served basis.